Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Prohibits drone use on property managed by the District except in designated areas or with a written permit.
-Permits currently available only to commercial drone pilots.
+Prohibits remote-controlled aircraft on district land or water unless in designated areas or with written permit.
+Permits currently available to commercial operators only.

 Restrictions